isprojects/mstform/README.md

 ## Supported converters

-The converters supported by mstform are:
+Converters specify the raw value and the converted value.
+Sometimes these are the same, but often they're now.

+Converters from raw string value:

-* `converters.string`: raw value is a string, value is a string.
+* `converters.string`: value is a string.

-* `converters.number`: raw value is a string, value is a number.
+* `converters.number`: value is a number.

-* `converters.integer`: raw value is a string, value is an integer.
+* `converters.integer`: value is an integer.

-* `converters.decimal(maxDigits, decimalPlaces)`: raw value is a string, value is a decimal with a maximum `maxDigits` before the period and a maximum of `decimalPlaces` after the period.
+* `converters.decimal(maxDigits, decimalPlaces)`: value is a string that contains a decimal number with a maximum `maxDigits` before the period and a maximum of `decimalPlaces` after the period.

+Arrays:

 * `converters.stringArray`: raw value is an array of strings. value is an observable array of strings.

-* `converters.maybe(converter)`: turns a converter (such as `number`) that
-  requires raw value as string into a converter that accepts empty values and returns a `null` when an empty value is provided.
-Normally an empty value is rejected, except in case of `converters.string`.
+Models:

+* `converters.model(Model)`: does not do any conversion (model instance goes in, model instance comes out), but allows you to specify that a MST model comes in as a raw value and is the value.
+Typescript will be happy.

+Utility:

+* `converters.maybe(converter)`: This works on converters that convert raw string values as well as converters that deal with MST nodes.

+  When you wrap it around any converter that takes a raw string value, the empty value is accepted and converted into `null`.
+This allows you to model empty values.

+  It can also be wrapped around a `model` converter, in which case it now accepts empty.
+This is handy when you have a `types.maybe(types.reference())` in MST.

+* `converters.object`: this accept any object as raw value and returns it,
+  including `null`.
+Prefer `converters.model` if you can.

 ## Saving and server errors